Apiculture Extension update from Michigan State University Extension

 Supporting Michigan beekeepers

-Visit the MSU Beekeeping’s YouTube channel to see webinars from past years, and sign up for our Pollinators & Pollination newsletter to find out about future webinars.
+Visit the MSU Beekeeping’s YouTube channel to see past webinars, and sign up for our Pollinators & Pollination newsletter to find out about future webinars.

 Invited presentations on beekeeping and pollinators

-The MSU Extension apiculture team gave over 75 in-person, in-hive or virtual presentations in 2022 to beekeepers, growers, pesticide applicators, home gardeners or other members of the public.
+The MSU Extension apiculture team gives in-person, in-hive and virtual presentations to beekeepers, growers, pesticide applicators, home gardeners or other members of the public.
 To request a presentation for your bee club or group, please contact Ana Heck, Meghan Milbrath or Zachary Huang.

 Michigan Beekeepers Association Spring and Fall Conferences